 Many masters came to challenge him, but all were defeated.
 Leung Jan became very famous.
 Later he passed his knowledge on to Chan Wah-Shan who took me and my sihing, such as Ng Siu-Lo, Ng Jung-So, Chan Yu-Min and Lui Yiu-Chai, as his students many decades ago.

 It can thus be said that the Wing Chun system was passed on to us in a direct line of succession from its origin.
-I write this history of the Wing Chun system in respectful memory of my forerunners.
-I am eternally grateful to them for passing to me the skills I now possess.
+Our Si Gung Roger Smart wrote this history of the Wing Chun system in the respectful memory of his forerunners.
+We are eternally grateful to Si Gung for passing on us the skills we now possess.
 When drinking the water, a man should always think of the source; it is this shared feeling that keeps our brothers together.”

 The Wing Chun system comprises three practical empty-hand forms: